 Babies & A Dying World

-Sitting across from my boyfriend at dinner, I told him I had just listened to Myriam Francois’s latest podcast episode on climate change.
-He looked up, nodded, and held the silence; the brown of his eyes beckoned me to continue on after stating all my fears and ask the question I’d asked a million times before: How do you rationalize bringing children into a dying world?
+Sitting across from my boyfriend at dinner, I told him I had just listened to a podcast episode on climate change.
+He looked up, nodded, and held the silence.
+The brown of his eyes beckoned me to continue after stating all my fears and ask the question I’d asked a million times before: How do you rationalize bringing children into a dying world?

 Images of South Asia underwater flooded my consciousness.
-Extreme heat threatening lives in North Africa and lingering a little too long after Chicago summers.
+Extreme heat threatening lives in North Africa, lingering a little too long after Chicago summers.
 Mounds of clothes washing up on the coast of Ghana.
-The absence of the term “fossil fuels” in the Paris Agreement mirroring the gusto of big business.
-His chin tilted slightly, and he said a word that stood flimsy and barren just a few weeks into 2025: hope.
+The absence of the term fossil fuels in the Paris Agreement, mirroring the gusto of big business.
+His chin tilted slightly, and he said a word that stood barren just a few weeks into 2025: hope

-I looked down at my hands, and my best friend’s voice rose in my ears: a sexy, smart, vegan, environmental justice advocate who’d had her partner’s signature on a mutual contract addressing my exact question for years.
-Despite wanting kids for most of her life, they agreed they wouldn’t if she chose not to have kids for the sake of the environment.
-She has and always will be powerful.
+I looked down at my hands, and my best friend’s voice rose in my ears—a sexy, smart, vegan, environmental justice advocate who’d had her partner’s signature on a mutual contract addressing my exact question for years.
+Despite wanting kids for most of her life, they agreed they wouldn’t — if she chose not to have kids for the sake of the environment.
+She has been, and always will be, powerful.

 There were a thousand assumptions baked into my dinner-time inquisition.
-For one, when I say “bringing children into a dying world,” I am referring to my own Global North, from pro-choice State circumstances, one in which a consenting adult has the privilege and resources to control when and how they approach fertility options.
-I don’t mean accidents, or oopsies, or horrors, or any other of the many ways that children can find their way onto this planet.
-I am talking about planned child-producing options that are entirely autonomous and rooted not just in circumstance but in enthusiastic consent and liberating choice.
+For one, when I said “bringing children into a dying world,” I was referring to my own Global North and pro-choice state circumstances—circumstances in which a consenting adult has the privilege and resources to control when and how they approach fertility options.
+I didn’t mean accidents, or oopsies, or horrors, or any other of the ways that children can find their way onto this planet.
+I was talking about planned child-producing options that are entirely autonomous and rooted not just in circumstance, but in enthusiastic consent and liberating choice.

-My best friend’s perspective was grounded in the idea of selfishness and finite natural resources, both of which are planted firmly in radical truth.
-If you are in the privileged position to fully control childbearing, the choice to bring a child into the world has little to do with the beliefs or thoughts of that future child and much more to do with the “self” making the choice.
+My best friend’s perspective was grounded in the idea of selfishness and finite natural resources —both of which are planted firmly in radical truth.
+If you are in the position to fully control childbearing, the choice to bring a child into the world has little to do with the beliefs or thoughts of that future child, and much more to do with the self making the choice.
 You cannot ask an unborn child if it’s okay with coming into a world with mass climate change; you ultimately decide for yourself.
-You also can’t ask an unborn child if they are willing to come into a world where they will one day die even though death is an unwavering certainty…
+You also can’t ask an unborn child if they’re willing to come into a world where they will one day die — even though death is an unwavering certainty.

-I grabbed an udon noodle from my bowl and avoided Jaydon’s gaze.
-It felt selfish, rickety, and even flimsy to fall in love with someone, to want to create life with them in a dying world.
-Yet, I knew exactly from where my questions arose.
-It came from a person who craved a family.
-It came from a person who rarely knows what they want but suddenly met a person and knew.
+I grabbed a noodle from my bowl and avoided Jaydon’s gaze.
+It felt selfish to fall in love with someone — to want to create life with them in a dying world.
+Yet I knew exactly where my questions arose.
+They came from a person who craved a family.
+A person who rarely knows what they want — but met a person and knew.
 It permeated for the same reason that some people like blue more than yellow.
-And for the same reason that for some reason, some people long for the grueling yet powerful relationship that can stem from teaching another human being what it is to be human.
+And for the same reason that, for some reason, some people long for the grueling yet powerful relationship that comes from teaching another human being what it is to be human.

-Along with the selfishness argument, the biggest reason my best friend was hesitant to have children was environmental scarcity.
-Our population was too big, and natural resources too limited to continue at the rate we were going.
+Alongside the selfishness argument, the biggest reason my best friend was hesitant to have children was environmental scarcity.
+Our population was too big, and natural resources too limited, to continue at the rate we were going.
 Each newborn child would consume their share of water, food, and energy.
 Compounded together, selfishness and finite natural resources produced a sum that left a strained planet worse off.
-It was a realistic truth held up by a Black queen who has carried selflessness on her back like the countless Black womxn that came before her.
+It was a realistic truth, held up by a Black woman who has carried selflessness on her back — like the countless others who came before her.

 God’s will.
 Snow fell just beyond the living room window where I sat.
-I decided the Earth looked beautiful even as it was dying.
+I decided the Earth looked beautiful, even as it was dying.
 It reflected questions humanity couldn’t hold, like: How long would it take to starve, dehydrate, and annihilate the global poor until blood physically appeared on the hands of the resource-rich?
 How long would it take for collective selflessness to make up for years and years of mass selfishness?
-Who produced scarcity on a planet that produced all we could ever need?
+Who produced scarcity on a planet that gave us everything we could ever need?

-I’d tell her he might be selfish for it.
-I’d tell her he offered just one word.
-Flimsy, rickety, silly.
+I’d tell them he might be selfish for it.
+I’d tell them he offered just one word.
+Flimsy.
+Rickety.
+Silly.
 It rose up in me.
-This is radical, I’d tell her.
+This is radical, I’d tell them.
 It’s why I’m here.

 What are your thoughts on childbearing, given the current environmental disasters and global warming we face?